-The measured frequency of the input signal is displayed in the upper right corner of the display, or the frequency of the bandpass filter if the SELECTIVE filter is chosen.
+The upper right corner of the display shows the measured frequency of the input signal, or the frequency of the bandpass filter if the SELECTIVE filter is chosen.

 The amplitude is measured using true RMS detection except in a few of the filtering modes described below.
 Several types of filters may also be applied to the amplitude measurement.